-The most up-to-date information on the Summit will be available on the Summit Event Page.
-The most up-to- date information on the Post-Summit Workshop will be available on the Post-Summit Workshop Event Page.
+Kobe Bryant, Tony Hawk, Jackie Joyner-Kersee and Mary Carillo are among the speakers.
+The most up-to-date information on the Summit is available on the Summit Agenda Page.
+The most up-to- date information on the Post-Summit Workshop is available on the Post-Summit Workshop Agenda Page.

 What’s your hashtag?
 What else can I use on social media to stay engaged?

 On Twitter, we’re @AspenInstSports.
 On Facebook, we’re Aspen Institute Project Play.
 Give us a follow or like, and we’ll give you exclusive content between now and the Summit (and all year long).
 Follow the broader conversation, meet others, and talk about us by using #ProjectPlay.

 Is there a hotel I should stay at?